 The historical results of operations discussed below are the combined results of APAM and Holdings.
 Because APAM and Holdings were under common control at the time of the IPO Reorganization, APAM's acquisition of control of Holdings was accounted for as a transaction among entities under common control.
 APAM has been allocated a part of Holdings' net income since March 12, 2013, when it became Holdings' general partner.
-Our employees and other limited partners of Holdings held approximately 53% of the equity interests in Holdings as of December 31, 2014.
+Our employees and other limited partners of Holdings held approximately 46% of the equity interests in Holdings as of December 31, 2015.
 As a result, our post-IPO results reflect that significant noncontrolling interest.
-As of December 31, 2014, our net income represented approximately 47% of Holdings' net income.

-2014 Offerings and Unit Exchanges
+2015 Offering and Unit Exchanges

-On March 12, 2014, we completed an offering of 9,284,337 shares of Class A common stock and utilized all of the net proceeds to purchase an aggregate of 6,284,337 common units and 2,256,883 preferred units of Holdings from certain of the limited partners of Holdings and 743,117 shares of APAM convertible preferred stock from a private equity fund controlled by Hellman & Friedman LLC.
-In connection with the offering, APAM received 9,284,337 GP units of Holdings.
+On March 9, 2015, we completed an offering of 3,831,550 shares of Class A common stock and utilized all of the proceeds to purchase an aggregate of 3,831,550 common units of Holdings from certain of the limited partners of Holdings.
+In connection with the offering, APAM received 3,831,550 GP units of Holdings.